Master Email Personalization with these 5 Best Practices

 5. Test your emails.

-Testing your emails is a must-do for most people who send email, and it’s especially important if you’re doing things like adding personalization fields or triggering multiple types of automated campaigns.
+Testing your emails is a must-do for most people who send email.
+This is especially important if you’re doing things like adding personalization fields or triggering multiple types of automated campaigns.

-After you create your emails that feature personalization fields, send a test to yourself to make sure the right information is being pulled in correctly.
-If subscribers first names should appear, confirm that’s actually happening.
-If you’re using AWeber to send your emails, you can add personalization field content so you can view it in your test email.
+After you create a personalized email, send a test to yourself to make sure everything is pulled in correctly.
+Confirm subscribers’ first names appear in an email if you want them to.
+If you’re using AWeber to send your emails, add personalization field content so you can view it in your test email.

-If you’re sending broadcasts to a targeted subscriber segment, carefully set up the process so that the email is only going to that group.
-If triggering different automated campaigns, test the sign up process to make sure the right follow up sequence is launching with the right actions.
+Carefully set up the email process to go to your intended targeted group.
+And if triggering different automated campaigns, test the sign up process to make sure the emails launch with the right actions.

 Tweak and test as needed until everything looks good to go!